 A Daughter’s Promise

-By FRAN LEWIS
+An e-book by FRAN LEWIS

 "Heartfelt and emotionally wrenching, A Daughter’s Promise is a story of life and love set against a metaphorical journey that rings with optimism against a backdrop of the impossible toll a disease like Alzheimer’s has on a family."